wshw4ng/N41/README.md

 As a result, the N41 script writes numpy files named after the index number of each target feature.
 The files are stored in a directory called "result_{dataset name}".
-For example, a file named "0.npy" contains anomaly scores from the model whose target feature is 0-th feature.
+For example, a file named `0.npy` contains anomaly scores from the model whose target feature is 0-th feature.

 ## Evaluation

-It is important to consider the false positive rate (FPR) practically, but the FPR is overlooked in existing work.
+While the false positive rate (FPR) is an important factor in practice, it is often overlooked in existing work.
-In the evaluation, we restrict the maximum value of the FPR such as 0.001 or 0.002, which means 144 or 288 seconds of false alarms are allowed in a day (Actually, it is still generous constraint).
+In our evaluation, we limit the maximum FPR to a small value (e.g., 0.001 or 0.002), which corresponds to allowing 144 or 288 seconds of false alarms per day — a relatively generous constraint.
-So, we select the best threshold (one or more) that satisfies the predefined FPR.
+We then select one or more thresholds that satisfy the predefined FPR condition.

-With the ensemble model, the threshold selection would be np-hard, which is resemble to the napsack problem.
+For ensemble models, selecting an optimal set of thresholds becomes an NP-hard problem, similar to the knapsack problem.
-So, we introduce three heuristic algorithms in the eval-util.py.
+To address this, we introduce three heuristic algorithms implemented in `eval-util.py`.
-After running three algorithms, we choose the thresholds brings the best eTaF1 score.
+After running all three algorithms, we choose the set of thresholds that yields the highest eTaF1 score.

 All of these steps are executed with following function in evaluation.ipynb.
 ```
 evaluate_ensemble_best(swat_label, np.array(swat_scores), 1e-3, False)